d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 \delta\omega=\frac{6\pi GM}{a(1-e^2)\,c^2}=42.98\ \text{arcsec/century}.
 \]

-The three contributions previously identified for Mercury precession — retardation mismatch, time-dilation steering, and cumulative displacement gradient — are therefore not three separate physical mechanisms to be added independently.
+The three contributions previously identified for Mercury precession — retardation mismatch, external-field kinematic steering, and cumulative displacement gradient — are therefore not three separate physical mechanisms to be added independently.
 They are three aspects of a single geometric fact: the displacement of transport on the coordinate grid modifies the time component and the radial component of the effective coordinate geometry, while the angular component remains Euclidean.
 The orbit equation on that effective geometry produces the correct precession as one integrated result rather than as a sum of separately motivated corrections.
+The interpretive decomposition is \(\alpha_1=1\) (retardation), \(\alpha_2=1/2\) (external-field kinematic steering at the standard Thomas coefficient), \(\alpha_3=3/2\) (displacement geometry), totaling \(\alpha=3\).

-The same effective geometry also supports the Shapiro delay as a pure clock-rate effect and the geodetic precession as the same three-contribution structure applied to the GPB orbit [7].
+The same effective geometry also supports the Shapiro delay as a pure clock-rate effect and the geodetic precession applied to the GPB orbit [7].
 In each case, the coordinate-level description carries the full physics.
 Local clock rates, rod lengths, and other realized-geometry observables may be recovered from the coordinate description whenever needed, but the dynamics are most cleanly posed in coordinate terms.

 ## 6. Rotating Sources and the Vector Response